stealthness/java-examples-2026/basics/helloworld/README.md

 # Creating basic HelloWorld

-Create a file called `HelloWorld.java`
+This exercise assumes that Java is already installed on your system.

-Using a text editor, type the following code in, and save the file.
+1. Create a file called `HelloWorld.java`, and using a text editor, type the following code;

 ```java
 public class HelloWorld {